Ohio State trustee resigns, says he lost fight for tougher Urban Meyer punishment

 Jeffrey Wadsworth told The New York Times that he had been the "lone voice" advocating a sterner punishment for Meyer, adding that he thought there was "something altogether wrong about reducing [the suspension] to a couple of games."

-The university announced Meyer's suspension at a press conference on the evening of Aug.
+The university announced Meyer's suspension at a news conference on the evening of Aug.
 22 following a meeting that lasted close to 12 hours.
-Wadsworth told the Times that he left the meeting during a lunch break and did not know the outcome until the news conference.
+Wadsworth told the Times he left the meeting during a lunch break and did not know the outcome until the news conference.
 He emailed a resignation statement to the university's president and the board of trustees chairman that same night.

 In a statement provided to Fox News, the university said: "The president and the board of trustees had a frank and comprehensive discussion last week.
 A wide variety of perspectives were expressed in reaching a consensus.